johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-01-discuss-deliberate-decide.md

 title: Discussions ⟶ Deliberations ⟶ Decisions
 ---

-Deliberations are a specific form of discussion that are intended to reach decisions.
+Discussions take many forms, but when your discussions are intended to reach decisions they become deliberations.

 The key is that deliberations that don't produce decisions are considered to be failures.
 Think of a deadlocked jury - if a jury can't agree on a verdict, then the case has to be retried.
 That might aid the accused, but it's a waste of time and money otherwise.